simplic/documentation/support/SimplicStudio/Grid/hirachical_grid.md

 where 1 = 1
 AND ISNULL(dc.IsDeleted, 0) = 0
-and dc.ContactIDRef = :OrganizationContactId
+and dc.ContactIDRef = :OrganizationContactId -- << Parameter

 ORDER BY dc.CompanyName, dc.LastName, dc.FirstName
 ```

-If the parameter is stored in the statement, the configuration is complete.
+If the parameter is stored in the statement, the configuration of the nested grid is complete.

 **Connecting grids**